Skip to main content

 Configuration

-Initialize LibSQLStorage and pass it to your Agent configuration:
+Initialize LibSQLMemoryAdapter and pass it to the Memory instance used by your Agent:

 import { openai } from "@ai-sdk/openai";